 Nevertheless, our hope is to provide you with multiple opportunities to interview patients and apply some of what you're learning about basic psychotherapies.
 We will help you expand your ability to connect to patients as you gather information; and do so using good reflective listening skills and "good GEW": genuineness, empathy and warmth.
 Ask for feedback from your supervisors (including residents) about your skills so that you may improve them as you go.

 These seminars will also give you an opportunity to talk with your MS3 colleagues who are flung about in other clinics.

 Maps: the idea is to see what you've learned.
 There is no grade attached nor penalties for having uncircled diagnoses or un-checked medications!
 But your evaluator will ask you about conditions you've circled, randomly, so don't fudge it.
 They'll ask you for basics about that condition, the kind of stuff you'd have on your 1-pager.
 Our expectation, as noted above, is that you'll have circles around the Bold diagnoses, and at least a few more.
 More is better, obviously.
 But don't fudge and embarrass yourself, not good.

 One-pagers: your supervisor will look at your collection and pick out 2-3 for review, also random, and based on her/his interests.
 Bring 'em all.

 Projects: if you were involved in any particular Clinic projects, please write a brief (like one page) summary of what you did.
 This includes passing along any instructions or guides for your MS3 colleagues who follow behind you.
-You can get a fine grade without doing a large project.
+You can get a passing grade without doing a project.
 But it is a way to feel like you're making a contribution to the Clinics.

 Use the Resources on the Medical Students Home page for further information.